-Healthcare institutions in China generally do not procure drugs on their own initiative.
+Public healthcare institutions in China generally do not procure drugs on their own initiative.
 Procurement is organised by the government through bidding performed on bidding platforms (including the recent volume-based procurement).
-Thus, healthcare institutions usually do not have direct access to information on unauthorised medicines or unauthorised indications for purposes of preparing budgets.
-On the other hand, the relevant government departments involved in public bidding such as the NMPA, the National Health Commission and the National Healthcare Security Administration may access such information.
+Thus, public healthcare institutions usually do not have direct access to information on unauthorised medicines or unauthorised indications for purposes of preparing budgets.
+Conversely, the relevant government departments involved in public bidding such as the NMPA, the National Health Commission and the National Healthcare Security Administration may access such information.

-PRC laws do not expressly prohibit publication of expanded clinical trial, however, if it is published to the public but cannot be proved it is necessary for the purpose of expanded clinical trial, it might constitute advertising which is not allowed to provide information on unauthorised medicines or unauthorised indications, as discussed in 3.1 Restrictions on Provision of Information on Unauthorised Medicines or Indications.
+PRC laws do not expressly prohibit publication of compassionate use programmes, however, if it is published to the public but cannot be proved it is necessary for the purpose of expanded clinical trial for compassionate use, it might constitute advertising which is not allowed to provide information on unauthorised medicines or unauthorised indications, as discussed in 3.1 Restrictions on Provision of Information on Unauthorised Medicines or Indications.